Frequently Asked Questions

 HOW WILL CTE COLLEGE CREDIT BENEFIT A STUDENT?

 CTE College Credit is designed to give high school students a head start on their college pathway and save them money!

-• The college credit earned can be used towards completing program requirements within a CSN certificate, associates degree, or may be used as elective or transfer credit.
+• The college classes earned can be used towards completing program requirements within a CSN certificate, associate degree, or may be used as elective or transfer education.

-List of Articulated CTE Programs - List identifies the CTE programs approved for college credit, the college credit that will be awarded, and the CSN certificate and/or degree pathway that the college credits lead into.
+Articulated CTE Programs at CSN -This tool identifies the CTE programs approved for college credit, the college credit that will be awarded, and the CSN certificate and/or degree pathway that the college credits lead into.